nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 - Never use TextEdit on OS X to edit code.
 - Never use Notepad on Windows to edit code.
-- Do not use Microsoft Word or Google Docs to edit code
+- Do not use Microsoft Word or Google Docs to edit code (it is not a text editor!)
 - Beware of Emacs, lest you find yourself forever dreaming of keyboard shortcuts.

 ---